 1. On-Base Fitness Centers

-Being a member of a local gym gets you out of the house, allows you to meet up and exercise with other fitness-minded friends who offer motivation, keeps you from having to buy expensive equipment, and helps you avoid the exercise boredom rut by providing various options for fitness classes.
+Being a member of a local gym allows you to meet up with other fitness-minded friends who offer motivation, keeps you from having to buy expensive equipment and helps you avoid the exercise boredom rut thanks to various options for fitness classes.

 But gyms aren’t cheap.

 That’s why it's so great to have the option to work out at fitness centers on base, which are free on most installations for service members and their families.
 MWR fitness centers and gyms offer just as much, if not more, than all those fancy gyms that cost an arm and a leg.
 You’ll find cardiovascular and weight-lifting equipment, basketball and racquetball courts, and group classes like spinning, zumba, yoga and prenatal fitness.
 There are pools for lap swimming, lessons, and water aerobics.
 There are personal trainers, nutrition classes, and even intramural sports programs, such as flag football, soccer and golf.

 Different installations offer different equipment and programs so check with your local installation for specifics.

 Don’t live near a military installation or prefer to work out off base?
 Some gyms and health clubs offer military discounts on membership and enrollment fees.

 The International Health, Racquet and Sportsclub Association (IHRSA) created the Joining Forces Network to provide free health club memberships to the families of deployed Reservists and National Guard members.

 Participating YMCA’s offer military discounts, but it varies by location and sometimes by branch of service, so make sure to ask.

 Many local CrossFit gyms also advertise military discounts on membership packages.
 But even if the discount isn’t on the website, go ahead and ask for it anyway.